tmux-plugins/tmux-copycat/README.md

 # Tmux copycat

-This plugin strives to reduce mouse usage with Tmux.
-It enables:
+This plugin enables:

 - regex searches
 - search result highlighting
 - predefined searches

+Plugin killer feature is predefined searches.
+It speeds the workflow and reduces mouse usage with Tmux.

 It works even better when paired with [tmux yank](https://github.com/bruno-/tmux_yank).